odrans/S3COM/README.md

 The goals of S3COM are mainly to:
 - provide realistic satellite measurements consistent with model outputs
 - compute the sensitivity of radiative quantities to atmospheric and cloud parameters
-- evaluate and improve retrieval algorithm using model simulations
+- evaluate and improve retrieval algorithm using high resolution model simulations

 How to use
 ----------